Jacques Julliard: Teacher

 He taught at the Centre de formation des journalistes.

 With Jacques Ozouf he co-founded the History department at the University of Vincennes.

 In 1978 he was elected director of studies at the School for Advanced Studies in the Social Sciences (École des hautes études en sciences sociales).

 Columnist

 Pierre Andreu was a friend of Jacques Julliard and Pierre Vidal-Naquet, with whom he directed the Cahiers Georges Sorel.

 In 1970 Julliard was introduced to Jean Daniel by André Gorz.

 Daniel offered him a position on the Nouvel Observateur, where he would remain until 2010.

 He was Director of Collection at the éditions du Seuil.

 In November 2010 Julliard left the Nouvel Observateur to become a columnist with the weekly Marianne, run by Maurice Szafran.

+Death

+Jacques Julliard died in Antony near Paris on 8 September 2023, at the age of 90.